bdwgc/bdwgc/docs/leak.md

 ## Simplified leak detection under Linux

-It should be possible to run the collector in the leak detection mode on a program a.out under Linux/i686 and Linux/x86_64 as follows:
+It should be possible to run the collector in the leak detection mode on a program `a.out` under Linux/i686 and Linux/x86_64 as follows:

-  1. If possible, ensure that a.out is a single-threaded executable.
+  1. If possible, ensure that file `a.out` is a single-threaded executable.
      On some platforms this does not work at all for the multi-threaded programs.

   2. If possible, ensure that the `addr2line` program is installed in `/usr/bin`.
 (It comes with most Linux distributions.)

-  3. If possible, compile your program, which we will call `a.out`, with full debug information.
+  3. If possible, compile your program, let's call it as `a.out`, with full debug information.
 This will improve the quality of the leak reports.
      With this approach, it is no longer necessary to call `GC_` routines explicitly, though that can also improve the quality of the leak reports.